featurevisor/featurevisor/docs/features.md

   - ios
 ```

-Read more about how tags are relevant in [Building datafiles](/docs/building-datafiles).
+Read more about how tags are relevant in [building datafiles](/docs/building-datafiles) per tag.

 ## Bucketing